holgerbrandl/joblist/README.md

 ```

-Submit some jobs and wait until all of them are done:
+Submit some jobs with busb as you're used to and use jl for blocking and monitoring:
 ```
 busb "hello foo" | jl add
 busb "hello bar" | jl add